North Texas Chapter |

 President's Address

-Wishing you a productive and forward-focused March,
+Wishing you a collaborative and resilient month,

 Joel Navarro, CBCP, MBCI